Scotland '24 (3 Jul. - 26 Jul.)

 Introduction

-Shetland had been on my wishlist for a while, and it didn't let me down! ;-) I found dramatic nature and lovely views, as well as sun, rain, wind, bogs, and puffins, but luckely no midges (yet). ;-) (I also found some places shown in TV series Shetland, and later also Vera when visiting Whitley Bay. ;-))
+Shetland had been on my wishlist for a while, and it didn't let me down! ;-) I found dramatic nature and lovely views, as well as sun, rain, wind, bogs, and puffins, but luckely no midges (yet). ;-) (I also found some places shown in TV series Shetland, and later also Vera when visiting Whitley Bay - both based on books by Ann Cleeves. ;-))

 Preferring to stay on the ground, I headed for the most northerly ferry to Britain - IJmuiden, Netherland, to Newcastle - and then on to Aberdeen for ferry to Lerwick.
 Heading back I visited Grantown-on-Spey, Cupar and Whitley Bay, before leaving Britain.